avinash-2912/avinash-2912/README.md

-# 💫 About Me:
+# 💫 About Me

+Hello, I am Avinash, a Full Stack Developer.

+👨‍💻 Worked as a Software Development Intern at Abhay Education Pvt.
+Ltd.
-Hello, I am Avinash , A Full Stack Developer.<br><br>👨‍💻Worked as a Backend Developer Intern at Banao Technologies.<br><br>🤔 I am a good Problem Solver with good Experience in Data Structures and Algorithm.<br><br>🔭 I acheived a rating of 1890 on LeetCode Contest<br><br>
+👨‍💻 Worked as a Backend Developer Intern at Banao Technologies.
+🤔 I am a good Problem Solver with strong experience in Data Structures and Algorithms.
+🔭 Achieved a LeetCode Contest Rating of **1902 (Knight Level)** – Top 4% globally.

 ## 🌐 Socials: